bengtmartensson/IrScrutinizer/BUILD.md

 Of course, the shell command `mvn install` can also be used.
 It creates some artifacts which can be used to run IrScrutinizer in the `IrScrutinizer/target` directory.

-To prepare the Windows version, some shell tools are needed.
+Two additional shell tools are needed.
 These are:

 * The `unix2dos` and `dos2unix` utilities, typically in the `dos2unix` package.

-* The `icotool` utility, typically in the `icoutils` package
+* The `icotool` utility, typically in the `icoutils` package.

 ## Windows setup.exe creation